Rainy234/mpdocs/docs/affiliate-pro/user-guide.rst

 .. image:: https://i.imgur.com/LFy1DPq.png

-* You can choose the products for a specific campaign by set the rules for those products
+* You can choose the products for a specific campaign by setting the rules for those products

 * Or you can also choose the categories for applying the campaign